Ukraine

 The employer pays state social security payments for employees through a unified social tax of 22% of salary.
 This tax covers the pension system, unemployment benefits, and short-term and long-term disability benefits.

-• Short-term disability – These work-related benefits are paid 100% of the average salary per day of disability (the first 5 days are paid by the employer, the rest – by the state fund).
+• Short-term disability – These work-related benefits are paid 100% of the average salary per day of disability (the employer pays the first 5 days, the rest by the state fund).
 If the disability is not work-related, the payment amount depends on the employee’s length of service.

 Supplementary Employee Benefits